AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Texas providers have 10 days to notify you of a midterm cancellation, regardless of whether or not it is due to nonpayment.

 If a provider decides not to renew your policy, it has 30 days to inform you before the expiration date.
 The provider must give you notice and explain its reasoning for not continuing your policy before it drops it.
-Common reasons why providers drop policies are that the provider no longer offers that type of insurance, it doesn’t want to write as many policies in your area, or you have a drunk driving conviction.
+Common reasons why providers drop policies are that the provider no longer offers that type of insurance, it doesn’t want to write as many policies in your area, or you have a drunk driving conviction8.

 Self-Insurance